lehtiolab/Code-Availability/README.md

 # Code Availability
-This repository stores the codes that were implemented in publications published by Lehtio lab.
+This repository stores the codes that are implemented in publications published by Lehtio lab.

 ## How to add codes for the publication
 For each publication, create a folder as described below and contain all related files.

-For the simpicity and systematically, please follow the simple guidline for the upcomig codes.
+For simplicity and systematic, please follow the simple guideline for the upcoming codes.

 [First_Author_et_al]\_[Journal]\_[year]